OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_cpu.md

 ### Strain Hardening Simulation on CPU

 We can run a tensile test simulation of a single-crystal Cu using the following commands (running ExaDiS on CPU).
-This type of simulation is also called the strain-hardening simulation, because it predicts stress-strain curves in the plastic regime where the flow stress increases with strain.
+This type of simulation is also called the strain-hardening simulation because it predicts stress-strain curves in the plastic regime where the flow stress increases with strain.

 ```bash
 cd ~/Codes/OpenDiS.git